 When you or a loved one is recovering from an injury, you may be uncertain where to find the right information and advice.
-There are likely legal options for compensation for your injuries and losses– and Staver Law Group is here to help you.
+There are likely legal options for compensation for your injuries and losses– and Staver Accident Injury Lawyers, P.C. is here to help you.

 Compassionate & reliable

-The attorneys of Staver Law Group focus on helping individuals in difficult situations get the recovery they need.
+The attorneys of Staver Accident Injury Lawyers, P.C. focus on helping individuals in difficult situations get the recovery they need.
 Through compassionate yet aggressive representation, we work with all the relevant insurance companies and other parties at fault for your injuries so that you don’t have to.
 We are here to take some of the weight off your shoulders, and we do not stop until you receive the damages you need to pay your bills, receive excellent medical care, and can confidently move forward in life.

 You never expect to get hurt.
 You don’t get ready for work thinking this will be the day you are in an accident and suffer a serious injury.
 Instead, accidents come out of nowhere.
 No matter if you have savings and insurance, you are never fully prepared, which makes it even harder to deal with the physical, emotional, and financial consequences of the situation.

 When you are injured, the medical and financial consequences can increase exponentially and quickly.
 A seemingly minor accident can lead to one or numerous surgeries, testing and scans, rehabilitation, and multiple prescriptions.
 A debilitating accident could require in-home medical care for the foreseeable future or the rest of your life.
 The costs of diagnosis, treatment, and pain management can be incredibly high even with your own health insurance coverage.

 The type of injuries you can sustain during any kind of accident are innumerable.
 However, there are common accidents people suffer that require legal assistance, including: